 - Try to keep away from numbers and hyphens.

-- Ensure it identifies your brand clearly.
+- Ensure it identifies your brand.

-3. Get a Website Host
+4. Get a Website Host

-Next, purchase a hosting plan.
+The next step is to purchase a hosting plan.
 Hosting is where all your website data will be stored and organized.

-How to Use WordPress: Best Web Hosting Options
+Best Web Hosting Options

-You can consider the following popular and efficient website hosts according to your business site’s needs:
+Several managed WordPress hosting providers offer robust data security and backup options.
+Consider the following popular and efficient website hosts according to your business site’s needs:

 - Bluehost: The official partner of WordPress, Bluehost offers best-in-class hosting services to business and professional users.
 It supports automated updates and web management tools for enhanced user experience (UX).

 - WP Engine: One of the older managed hosts of WordPress, it provides dedicated, shared, and cloud-based hosting services with high-quality security.
-WP Engine is especially great for hosting several WordPress websites that get loads of traffic.
+WP Engine is especially great for hosting several WordPress websites that get traffic.

 - GreenGeeks: It is best for eco-friendly entrepreneurs and website owners.